JoLi0608/RTDM/README.md

 ### references

-the resources of trained algorithms and selected environments are the same as specified in the thesis.
+The resources of trained algorithms and selected environments are the same as specified in the thesis.